Struct arrayvec::ArrayString [−][src]

 The returned iterator will not be double ended, because it is not efficient to support.

-For splitting from the front, the splitn
+For splitting from the front, the splitn method can be used.

 Examples